-In this way, you can produce random numbers from 0 too N where N is the upper limit in this case.
+In this way, you can produce random numbers from 0 to N where N is the upper limit in this case.
 You just need to multiply the function RAND by N.

-Let’s say we want to generate some random number from 0 too 25.
+Let’s say we want to generate some random numbers from 0 to 25.
 We will multiply 25 with the RAND function.
-It will produce random numbers in a sequence which are greater than/equal to zero but less than 25.
+It will produce random numbers in a sequence that are greater than/equal to zero but less than 25.

 Note: In excel the upper limit is never included in the sequence of random numbers.
 If you want to generate numbers between 0 and 4 including 4, you need to specify the upper limit as 5.

 ii.
 Generating random numbers between two numbers using RAND() Function

 The previous example shows us the random numbers which are between 0 and any value N. A question might arise that “How can we create random numbers between two values that don’t start with zero?
 Well, we can use a formula to execute that which is,

 Where Y is the highest value and X is the lowest value in the range.